smos/baf/README.md

 - Has idle timers to prevent flip-flopping of AC relays (inverters/chargers).
 - Allows for diverse battery configurations, adjust voltages accordingly.
 - Charge and Discharge power taper at end of range. (adjustable)
-- Auxilary charger for balancing cells (adjustable voltage diff trigger).
+- Auxilary charger for balancing cells and emergency low-level charging (adjustable voltage diff trigger).

 Bill of Materials (euro)
 - Raspberry Pi (~50)